prometheusresearch/baseline-codebase/src/rex.action/README.rst

     can safely get ``location`` out of there as we specify it as a requirement.

   * Value of ``format`` is passed to component through props.

+  * Static method ``renderTitle`` is used to render title of the action (in breadcrumbs and other navigation mechanisms).

 Now we finally can define a wizard with our new action types::